Climax, Colorado

 Climax is an extinct mining company town, railroad station, and post office located in Lake County, Colorado, United States.
 The town site is located at an elevation of 11341 ft at Fremont Pass on the Continental Divide of the Americas.
+Climax's reason for being was its huge deposit of molybdenum ore.
+The Climax post office operated from 1887 until 1898, and from 1917 until 1974; the town was razed in 1962 to make way for the enlarging Climax mine, owned by Freeport-McMoRan.

+From 1940 to 1972 the National Center for Atmospheric Research (NCAR) operated a High Altitude Observatory for solar research nearby.

 History

 The Climax station on the Denver, South Park and Pacific Railroad was the highest railroad station in North America from its construction in 1884 until 1904 and again from 1928 until it was removed in 1937.
 The Climax, Colorado, post office operated from April 22, 1887, until April 12, 1898, and then again from December 5, 1917, until January 7, 1974, despite the fact that the town was razed in 1962 to make room for the expansion of the Climax Molybdenum Mine, Climax had the highest elevation post office in the United States from April 1, 1919, until its closure on January 1, 1974.

 Climax's reason for being is its huge deposit of molybdenum ore.
 The Climax mine was the largest molybdenum mine in the world, and for many years it supplied three-fourths of the world's supply of the metal.
 Over the years it evolved from "at times the largest underground mine in the world" into a pit mine.

 A High Altitude Observatory was located nearby for solar research from 1940 to 1972 by the National Center for Atmospheric Research (NCAR).